jccuevas/cpp-docs.es-es/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parámetros

-`Off` El desplazamiento que se incrementa el iterador.
+*Desactivar* el desplazamiento que se incrementa el iterador.

 ### <a name="return-value"></a>Valor devuelto